google/loaner/docs/setup_guide.md

         computing environment that runs on Google Cloud.
 [Create a Google Cloud Platform
         Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
-        Name the project something you’ll remember, such as *loaner*.
+        Name the project something you will remember, such as *loaner*.

     1. [Create a billing
         account](https://cloud.google.com/billing/docs/how-to/manage-billing-account)